Quality of Care

 How We Report Preventing Healthcare-Associated Infections

-HAIs are rare; however, these infections can cause serious injury and harm, and in some cases death.
-Treating them is also very expensive.
+Preventing Healthcare-Associated Infections (HAIs) measures how often patients in the hospital get certain serious infections that could have likely been prevented.
+HAIs can cause serious injury, harm, and in some cases death; treating them is also very expensive.
 HAIs make hospital stays longer, can cause long-term disabilities, and can make a patient more vulnerable to other diseases.

 Two of the most common HAIs are:1

 CompareMaine uses the facility confidence interval (CI) associated with the HAI compared to the statewide CI for calculating the Quality Ratings shown on these measures.
 This is different from the National Quality Ratings shown on the CMS Care Compare website that uses the National CI for comparison.
-As a result, the facility’s performance may differ from the National rating.
+Since CompareMaine compares the hospital CI with the statewide CI instead of the national CI, the hospital’s performance may differ from the National rating.

 For more information, download the quality data reported on CompareMaine.